srh-gst/ML_term_paper/Paper/.ipynb_checkpoints/paper-checkpoint.md

 | 59 |    0.0366449   | g_q06_Moderate                                         |
 | 60 |    0.11028     | skill_1                                                |
 \begin{minipage}{1\textwidth}
-{\footnotesize \textit{Note:} The table shows the non-zero coefficients for the Lasso logistic model with open education as dependent variable.
-Penality weights are derived applying with 5-fold cross validation.
-The estimation includes country and industry controls.}
+{\footnotesize \singlespacing \textit{Note:} The table shows the non-zero coefficients for the Lasso logistic model with open education as dependent variable.
+Penalty weights are derived applying with 5-fold cross validation.
+The estimation includes country and industry controls.\par}
 \end{minipage}